taymuur/Bytewise-DataScience/Week 03/3-tic-tac-toe-python.md

         for i in range(0, 3):
             for j in range(0, 3):
                 if self.current_state[i][j] == '.':
-                    # On the empty field player 'O' makes a move and calls Min
+                    # On the empty field player 'O' makes a move and calls min
-                    # That's one branch of the game tree.
                     self.current_state[i][j] = 'O'
                     (m, min_i, min_j) = self.min()
                     # Fixing the maxv value if needed